 The Dope Elf was commissioned by Yale Union and The Lab with support from The Phyllis C. Wattis Foundation, the California Arts Council, and the Foundation for Contemporary Arts.

 This stage is a fractious space of spilt language—bodies overwhelmed by words; people caught inside of other people.
-This gallery is full of images—of psychic pain, of whiteness putting on disguises and trying on everyone’s identity like an avatar, its perceptual fuckery rearranging this, that, and I. This is about power.
+This gallery is full of images—of psychic pain, of whiteness putting on disguises and trying on identities like avatars and rearranging this, that, and I.

-—Dena Beard, curator
+Dena Beard, curator